Skip to content

 # Project Type Notes

-1 imdinu/apple-mail-mcp (ours) Python Disk-first + batch JXA + FTS5
+1 imdinu/apple-mail-mcp (ours) Python Disk-first .emlx + batch JXA + FTS5 over the full mailbox

-2 rusty_apple_mail_mcp Rust Reads Apple's Envelope Index directly
+3 rusty_apple_mail_mcp Rust Reads Apple's Envelope Index directly; no body search

 Detailed Results